MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_best_match_suggestion** - whether the search suggestion selected is a best match.

-- **is_ics_external_data** - Captures if an added event is internal (i.e added in Outlook to Outlook calendar) or external (i.e added from another email app such as Gmail to Outlook calendar).
+- **is_ics_external_data** - Captures if an added event is internal (i.e. added in Outlook to Outlook calendar) or external (i.e. added from another email app such as Gmail to Outlook calendar).

 - **is_network_fully_connected** - This is to get a hint of the reason behind the offline search.
 If the network is connected and the search is offline, then the reason is likely to be the server timeout